Talks about The Poison Garden

 Click on the arrow to watch a short video edited from the full Medical Murderers talk concentrating on the use of morphine as a murder weapon.

 Though drawing on a number of the cases used in 'Medical Murderers', the approach of this talk is a little more light-hearted and, in particular, looks at the historical reaction to death which enabled so many murders to go undetected.
 It also questions our complacency and asks whether murder could still be all around us.

 'Phantastica' is a term coined by Doctor Louis Lewin to embrace all the substances, mostly plant derived, which affect the human brain in any way.

 This talk is about the best known of those plants and looks at why we use them, how we use them and what the real harms they can cause are as opposed to those harms which exist only in the headlines.

 Showing how juicy deadly nightshade berries are

 Though dealing with a serious subject, the talk has its lighter moments and is an entertaining way to get the audience thinking for themselves about the issues surrounding substance abuse.

 It is suitable for all age groups and has held the attention of teenagers and grandparents alike.

 This is a more specialised talk intended for use around the time of November 11th and Remembrance Sunday.
 It looks as the plants which have had a role in warfare, or the justification for waging war, and follows a timeline from the Roman invasion of Britain through to the present 'war on terror' and the troops fighting in the poppy fields of Afghanistan.

 There are a number of other subject areas which could easily be covered.
-Everything from plants in the Bible, in Shakespeare, in literature generally to plants that poison horses or other specific animals.
+Everything from plants in Shakespeare, in literature generally to plants that poison horses or other specific animals.
 In time, more of these subject areas will become the topic for a talk.